ninacourlee/Andromeda-polifolia-fungal-consortia/README.md

-To index data on fungal parasites and saprotrophs on bog leatherleaf (Andromeda polifolia) in raised peatlands in Western Siberia and in literature via Global Biotic Interactions (GloBI, https://globalbioticinteractions.org) .
+To index data on fungal parasites and saprotrophs on bog rosemary (Andromeda polifolia) in raised peatlands in Western Siberia and in literature via Global Biotic Interactions (GloBI, https://globalbioticinteractions.org) .

 See more information in: Filippova, N., Thormann, M., others, 2015.
 The fungal consortium of Andromeda polifolia in bog habitats.
 Mires and Peat 16, 1.